 Initiation by the University

 In the event the University learns that a member of the University community may have engaged in harassment, the University may initiate a complaint against that individual regardless of whether a victim has filed a complaint.
 This policy shall apply to such a complaint, including investigation of the complaint by the Vice President of Human Resources.

 A party can appeal the determination of the Director of Human Resources as to whether a violation of this policy occurred, and/or the disciplinary sanction, if any.
 This appeal is to be filed in writing within ten class days of the decision with the President, specifically describing the basis for the appeal.
 The President will review the decision and recommended sanction of the Vice President of Human Resources, and notify all parties of the President’s final decision.

 It is the policy of the Board of Trustees that Northwestern Health Sciences University does not unlawfully discriminate on the basis of race, color, creed, religion, national origin, sex, gender identity, marital status, veteran/military status, disability, genetic information, age, sexual orientation, status in regard to public assistance, familial status, status as a caregiver, membership or activity in a local commission, or any other characteristic protected by law, in administration of and access to the University’s educational, research, and clinical programs, students organizations and events, employment, and other University-administered activities.

 Further, it is the policy of the Board of Trustees of Northwestern Health Sciences University to maintain the University community as a place of work and study for staff, faculty, students, and patients free of racial or sexual harassment.

-Inquiries regarding compliance and grievance procedures can be directed to the Director of Human Resources.
+Inquiries regarding compliance and grievance procedures can be directed to the Vice President of Human Resources.